tri-cods/html-css/frontmatter.md

 ### Pre-reading suggestions

 - [Digital History: A Guide To Gathering, Preserving, and Presenting the Past on the Web](http://chnm.gmu.edu/digitalhistory/) by Daniel J. Cohen and Roy Rosenzweig provides clear introduction to what a life-cycle of web-based digital humanities project might look like.
-The book covers a variety of aspects of a website project from the initial planning, to website design, and even cultivating an audience.
-Participants are welcome to read as much of this book as suits them.
+The book covers a variety of aspects of a website project from initial planning, to website design, and even cultivating an audience.
+Participants are welcome to read as much of this free online book as suits them.
 I highly recommend reading the [introduction](http://chnm.gmu.edu/digitalhistory/introduction/) which helpfully explains the affordances and difficulties of web-based digital projects.

 ### Projects that use these skills